samlsm/tp/docs/UserGuide.md

 Other examples:
 * `find-class CS2030 lab`<br>
   `delete-lesson c\1 l\1`<br>
-  Deletes the 1st lesson of the 1st class in the results of the find class command.
+  Deletes the 1st lesson of the 1st class in the results of the `find-class` command.

 <div markdown="block" class="alert alert-primary">